laport14/fit-tech/README.md

 ## Project Description

 Fit-tech is an application that allows the user to log a workout (run, bike, or lift) and see their logged posts on their respective pages.
-The user will have the capability of updating their logged workouts and deleting them.
+The user will also have the capability of deleting their logged posts if need be.
 There will be a home page that has icons for running, biking, and lifting.
 When the user selects their preferred icon then they will be brought to the respective page.

 ## Wireframes